eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 [additional-file](#defining_new_tls-programs)) where all
-green phases have a long duration (i.e. 1000s) to avoid switching by SUMO and then use the **setPhase** function to switch to the next phase (typically a yellow phase) whenever the green phasee should end.
+green phases have a long duration (i.e. 1000s) to avoid switching by SUMO and then use the **setPhase** function to switch to the next phase (typically a yellow phase) whenever the green phase should end.
 The nice thing about this approach is, that yellow phase and all-red phases can still be handled automatically by SUMO and the control script simply determines the duration of the current green phase.